 - The Electoral College is unnecessary.
 Few Americans understand how it works or why it exists.
 It mostly comes up in close elections where the popular vote won’t decide the winner.
 The electoral college was created in the 1800s as a compromise between two factions, one wanting the popular vote to decide, and the other wanting Congress to decide.
 The rules for how electoral representatives are chosen and if they can vote for someone other than who their state’s citizens voted for vary state to state.

 - It’s hard for some citizens to vote.
-People who have the busiest lives, including those working multiple jobs, the disabled, and single parents, struggle to make it to voting booths before they close.
+People who have the hardest lives, including those working multiple jobs, the disabled, and single parents, struggle to make it to voting booths before they close.
 Many states allow absentee ballots to help citizens participate, but many do not.
 While we don’t want to make it too easy to do something this important, some efforts should be made to simplify the process (see lines in Florida and Ohio).
 Why not move a vague federal holiday like President’s day to be on election day, so citizens can honor past president’s by voting for the next one.

 - Confusing standards for qualifying to vote.
 As a result of no federal rules for who can vote, each state has their own standard for what ID is acceptable or what qualifies.
 For example some states allow convicted criminals to participate, others do not.